Colors are a lot more complicated than what meets the eye. Each one evokes specific emotions, which is why they are so important in branding.

 Blue: Dependable, calm, trustworthy.
 (Think Lowes or Walmart)

-Lowes, being a hardware store, would want to be dependable.
+Lowes, being a hardware store, would want to be viewed as dependable by their audience.
 You know you can find an odd screw or piping part there when something inevitably breaks.

 Walmart has a little bit of everything.
 It’s almost a one-stop shop, and you know you won’t be paying through the roof for some fancy vegetable.